• Reversal patterns: head & shoulders, double top, triple top.

 Reversal patterns signal a possible end to the existing trend.
 The most reliable are:

 • Head and shoulders — three-peak structure with a higher middle peak.
-Often used when topping out a long uptrend.
+Most meaningful at the top of an extended uptrend.

 • Double top and triple top — repeated failure at a similar resistance level.